korbindeman/tachyon/README.md

 ### 🛠️ How I Host It

 I run the server on a Raspberry Pi 5 4GB + an NVME SSD at home.
-I live in an apartment with shared internet (which I can't control), so to expose the server to the internet, I am using Cloudflare Tunnel.
+I live in an apartment with shared internet, so to expose the server to the internet, I am using Cloudflare Tunnel.

 It's integrated into my personal website at [korbin.co](https://korbin.co), where I serve files with a frontend at routes like: korbin.co/files/abcde